uvm-plaid/CS6990B-S25/MIA-shadow/README.md

 1. Run `MIAdefenseSELENA\prepare_dataset.py`.
 Note you only have to do this once, and it takes a little while.
 2. Copy `ces_partition.py` to `MIAdefenseSELENA\purchase\ces_partition.py` and run it to generate victim and shadow classifier datasets.
 These will be written to the file systems in `MIA_root_dir` and can be reused, though you may want to rerun this if you're interested in trying different (random) dataset partitions.
-3. Copy `ces_membinf_template.py` to `MIAdefenseSELENA\purchase\Undefend\ces_membinf_template.py`.
-If you run this code as-is it will generate a victim classifier.
-You should modify this file to complete the membership inference attack.
+3. Copy `basic-attack-label-trainloader.py` to `MIAdefenseSELENA\purchase\Undefend`.
+If you run this code as-is it will generate a victim classifier, shadow classifier, and attack classifier, and evaluate the accuracy of all 3.